Sheree Sample-Hughes: Education

 Sample-Hughes supports increasing funding for school construction projects and increasing personnel pay.
 She has expressed concerns about Eastern Shore counties' ability to implement the Blueprint for Maryland's Future reforms, which she supports.

 In 2015, Sample-Hughes expressed apprehension with proposal to adopt an elected school board in Wicomico County, saying that she worried that the school board would not accurately represent the county's diversity.

 During the 2023 legislative session, Sample-Hughes voted against a bill that would require teachers to go through virtual education training.
 Sample-Hughes supported an unsuccessful amendment to the bill that would have allowed Eastern Shore school systems to continue using a private company for contracting its virtual education services.
 She also introduced legislation to increase financial literacy classes in schools.

 In February 2025, during debate on a bill that would require public schools to teach age-appropriate health education that included sexual orientation, family, and gender identity courses, Sample-Hughes was the only Democrat to vote for an amendment proposed by state delegate April Rose that would have allowed parents to opt their students out of gender and sexual orientation health education courses.
 She was also the only Democrat to vote against the bill.

 Environment

 In 2019, Sample-Hughes voted against a bill banning oyster harvesting in five Chesapeake Bay sanctuaries.

 During the 2023 legislative session, Sample-Hughes voted in favor of the Promoting Offshore Wind Energy Resources Act, which would quadruple the state's offshore wind capacity by 2031.
+In March 2026, she supported the Utility RELIEF Act, but said that the legislature should have done more to provide relief to Maryland ratepayers.
+She also expressed support for various Republican amendments introduced to the bill.